 Women of the Wild

 We would like to nominate The Women of the Wild (WoW) for the Blue Business of the Year Award.
-The WoW is a diverse group of exceptional women who, through their relationships and networking, accomplish positive change by raising awareness and garnering support for critical conservation initiatives affecting our community, our region and the world.
-Using an eclectic mix of social events, field trips, volunteering and fundraisers, WoW promotes conservation across species and habitats.
+The WoW is a diverse group of exceptional women who, through their relationships and networking, accomplish positive change by raising awareness and garnering support for critical conservation initiatives affecting our community, our region, and the world.
+Using an eclectic mix of social events, field trips, volunteering, and fundraisers, WoW promotes conservation across species and habitats.
 Starting with just a few women in 2014, the group has grown to over 500 women with an incredibly wide range of backgrounds and life experiences.
 Through commitment to a common purpose and belief that change comes about through the concerted efforts of many, WoW creates a template of empowerment that ensures mission success.
 They are the dedicated and driving force behind the success of programs and projects supported by Brevard Zoo.

 During a visit to the zoo’s Sea Turtle Healing Center, WoW saw the effects of many threats to sea turtles living along Florida’s coast.
 The group took specific interest in how fibropapillomatosis, a disease associated with poor water quality, severely impacts green turtles in the nearby Indian River Lagoon.
 With a new found appreciation for sea turtles, WoW christened this past year as “The Year of the Turtle” and focused their efforts on these threatened species.
 During “The Year of the Turtle,” WoW continued to support Brevard Zoo’s Sea Turtle Healing Center and raised significant funds to support sea turtle health studies conducted by Inwater Research Group and Loggerhead Marinelife Center.
 These studies examine the connection between green turtle health and the severity of fibropapillomatosis.
 The goal is to find better ways to help treat turtles with the disease when they are brought to rehabilitation facilities.
 Without the support of WoW these critical studies would not have been possible.
 Together, the funding for these projects will result in at least three scientific publications.

-The group has also reached out to other conservation organizations to increase their understanding of sea turtles and participated in lectures, events and sea turtle walks with the University of Central Florida Marine Turtle Program, Friends of Archie Carr National Wildlife Refuge, and the Sea Turtle Preservation Society.
+The group has also reached out to other conservation organizations to increase their understanding of sea turtles and participated in lectures, events, and sea turtle walks with the University of Central Florida Marine Turtle Program, Friends of Archie Carr National Wildlife Refuge, and the Sea Turtle Preservation Society.
 WoW has then taken their new found knowledge and worked to spread the message of sea turtle conservation.
 The diverse group of women has been able to carrying their message into areas of the community not normally reached.
 WoW has positively impacted sea turtle conservation through their direct support of rehabilitation facilities and local scientists.
 More importantly, they have become lifelong advocates for sea turtles and marine conservation within our community.
 Please do not hesitate to contact us for more information.